 - Perfect for those needing relief from chronic pain, especially in the back, neck and shoulders.

 The main benefit of this service is to alleviate pain in your body, usually the neck, upper back and shoulders, or the low back.

 Sometimes this pain is associated with playing sports and participation in challenging activities.
 Also, painful muscular imbalances result from an injury, such as a fall or car accident.
 Pain can also be present in our bodies because of prolonged poor posture, or a lack of proper ergonomics at work.

 What is Deep Tissue Massage?

 Deep tissue massage uses some of the same massage strokes that you would experience in a relaxing Swedish massage, however, the pressure is generally firmer.
 It also involves focusing prolonged pressure on the inner layers of the muscle fibers and connective tissue, or fascia, and going against the grain of the muscle tissue.
 The techniques in used in deep tissue will break up adhesions or “knots” that are causing your discomfort.

 While working out those tight spots, your therapist is assisting your body by opening up the damaged tissue and flushing out toxins.
 Because deep tissue massage stimulates your lymphatic system and provides circulation, it is highly effective in providing holistic healing.
 Not only will you get pain relief, but your immune and overall nervous system will reap the rewards as well!

 After massage care.

 We highly recommend that you hydrate well after any massage, especially deep ones.
 Your therapist will be breaking up scar tissue and flushing out toxins.
 Proper hydration will ensure help continue the flushing of toxins and help make sure that you don’t leave with a headache or feel sore the next day.

 You can deepen your experience even more at home after your massage with epsom salt baths, which will expedite healing and tame inflammation.
 We highly recommend stocking up on epsom salts to aid in your healing and recovery at home.

-We highly recommend deep tissue massage for injuries!
+We highly recommend this type of massage for injuries!